AdobeDocs/workfront.en/help/quicksilver/people-teams-and-groups/work-with-team-requests/team-requests-overview.md

 >
 >If the task meets the first three criteria and has a Handoff date within two weeks of the current date, it will show as Ready to Start even if the Planned/Projected dates are further out than two weeks.
 If the task doesn't have a Handoff date, then the Planned/Projected dates must be within two weeks of the current date.

-The&nbsp;All optionshows all tasks and issues on current projects that are assigned to the logged-in user or all tasks or issues assigned to the team.
+The&nbsp;All option shows all tasks and issues on current projects that are assigned to the logged-in user or all tasks or issues assigned to the team.